pmorie/kubernetes/docs/proposals/pod-security-context.md

 to make them owned by a supplemental group that all containers run as.
 Therefore, there should be a pod-level supplemental group field that cannot be overridden in containers.

+### Backward compatibility

+The existing V1 API should be backward compatible with the new API.
+Backward compatibility is defined as:

+1. Any API call (e.g. a structure POSTed to a REST endpoint) that worked before your change must work the same after your change.
+2. Any API call that uses your change must not cause problems (e.g. crash or degrade behavior) when issued against servers that do not include your change.
+3. It must be possible to round-trip your change (convert to different API versions and back) with no loss of information.

+This essentially means that we must keep all the existing fields in place in the V1 API and make only additive changes.
+So, in order to design the correct API changes, we must:

+1. Retain the current container level `SecurityContext`
+2. Define which fields must be controllable at the container level; this becomes the new `ContainerSecurityContext`
+3. Define which fields must be controllable at the pod level; this becomes the new `PodSecurityContext`; fields in the `PodSecurityContext` are one of the following:
+    1. New fields (SupplementalGroupId)
+    2. Fields that are currently part of the `PodSpec`
+    3. Fields that are currently part of the container level `SecurityContext` and are not part of the `ContainerSecurityContext`
+    4. Fields that are currently part of the container level `SecurityContext` and **are** in the `ContainerSecurityContext` -- these will be fields of the `ContainerDefaults`

+Let's break down the fields of the `PodSecurityContext` and examine the backward compatibility rules for each class of field:

+1. Fields that are purely additive have no backward compatibility concerns
+2. For fields that are moving from the `PodSpec` to the `PodSecurityContext`:
+    1. If the new field is set and the deprecated field is unset, the deprecated field is defaulted to the value of the new field
+    2. If the deprecated field is set and the new field is unset, the new field is defaulted to the value of the deprecated field
+    3. If the deprecated field and new field are both set, their values must match
+3. For fields that are currently part of the `SecurityContext` **and are not** in the `ContainerSecurityContext`:
+    1. If the new field is set and the deprecated field is unset, the deprecated field is defaulted to the value of the new field in all containers in the pod
+    2. If the deprecated field is set and has the **same value** in each container and the new field is unset, the new field is set to the value of the deprecated fields
+    3. If the deprecated field is set and has more than a single value across all containers in a pod, the new field remains unset and the deprecated field takes precedent
+4. For fields that are currently in the `SecurityContext` **and are** in the `ContainerSecurityContext`:
+    1. If the field **is set** in the `ContainerDefaults` field of the `PodSecurityContext`, for each container the following conditions apply:
+        1. If the field is not set in the container's `SecurityContext` or `ContainerSecurityContext` of the container, the deprecated field of the `SecurityContext` is set to the value of the field in the container defaults of the `PodSecurityContext`
+        2. If the field is set in the `SecurityContext` and **not set** in the container's `ContainerSecurityContext`, the field of the `ContainerSecurityContext` is set to the value of the field in the container defaults of the `PodSecurityContext`
+        3. If the field is set in the `ContainerSecurityContext` and **not set** in the `SecurityContext`, the field of the `SecurityContext` is set to the value of the field in the container defaults of the `PodSecurityContext`
+        4. If the field is set in both the `SecurityContext` and `ContainerSecurityContext`, the values of the fields must match
+    2. If the field **is not set** in the `ContainerDefaults` field of the `PodSecurityContext`, for each container the following conditions apply:
+        1. If the field is not set in the container's `SecurityContext` or `ContainerSecurityContext` of the container, no field values are altered
+        2. If the field is set in the `SecurityContext` and **not set** in the container's `ContainerSecurityContext`, the field of the `ContainerSecurityContext` is set to the value of the field in the `SecurityContext`
+        3. If the field is set in the `ContainerSecurityContext` and **not set** in the `SecurityContext`, the field of the `SecurityContext` is set to the value of the field in the `ContainerSecurityContext`
+        4. If the field is set in both the `SecurityContext` and `ContainerSecurityContext`, the values of the fields must match

+When the V2 pods API is created, we will drop support for the existing container-level `SecurityContext`.

 ## Proposed Design

 The `SecurityContext` type should be replaced by two new, similar types: `PodSecurityContext` and